NarendraYanda/capstone-project/README_Week1.md

-# PDF Data Extraction and Preprocessing Pipeline
+# PDF Data Extraction and Preprocessing

-This repository contains a Python-based pipeline for extracting and preprocessing textual and tabular data from PDF files, combining Optical Character Recognition (OCR) and Natural Language Processing (NLP) techniques.
-The primary goal is to handle legal documents, focusing on extracting tables with their surrounding context and preprocessing text for further analysis.

 ## Features
 - **PDF Text Extraction**: Extracts both text and tables from PDF files using `pdfplumber` and `tabula-py`.